Code-Institute-Submissions/Freezefaz-Project-3-Safetynet_MarchResub/README.md

 - The search boxes do not retain the characters after the search has been done
 - Update function does not retain the values of the original report

+### Code validation
+- Code validation fails as there are jinja elements in the HTML
+- When using https://validator.w3.org errors will be highlighted that shows the jinja style

 ## Deployment
 This website is deployed on Heroku.
 The URL for the deployed website is https://fa-safetynet.herokuapp.com/